I Am a Hero (2015) review: The best zombie movie you’ve never seen

 A Hero Down On His Luck

 I Am a Hero follows manga artist assistant Hideo Suzuki (Yô Ôizumi).
-Down on his luck and frequently losing himself to elaborate fantasies of success and achievement.
+Down on his luck and frequently losing himself to elaborate fantasies of wild success and achievement.
 His career is floundering and his girlfriend is, frankly, sick of his shit.
 Kicked out of the house, he wanders the streets.

 Reports of a mystery virus spreading around the population seem to be getting too close to home as his workmates become sick.
 Little does Hideo realise, things are about to get a whole lot crazier and, this time, it isn’t all in his head.